 Heat oil in a large Dutch oven over medium-high heat.
 Add onion and garlic; sautÃ© 4 minutes or until onion is soft.

 Add bean puree, remaining beans, 2 cups water, chili powder, and next 3 ingredients; bring to a boil.
 Cover, reduce heat, and simmer 5 minutes, stirring occasionally.
 Stir in kielbasa; cook 1 minute or until thoroughly heated.

 Warm olive oil in a large soup pot over medium-high heat.
 Add the carrots, onion, and garlic and sautÃ© until soft, about 2 minutes.
 Add the jar of marinara sauce, chicken broth, cannellini beans, red pepper flakes, pasta, salt and pepper.
 Simmer for 10 minutes.
 Ladle into bowls and serve.
 Serving size is about 1 cup.
 (8 cups total recipe.)

-Add all ingredients to crock-pot.
+CP: Add all ingredients to crock-pot.
 Cover and cook on low 8-10 hours or high for 4-6.
-Peas will virtually disintegrate when soup is done.
+Peas will literally disintegrate when soup is done.

 Heat oil in a large skillet over high heat.
 Pat the steak dry and add to skillet and brown.
 Add onions and cook 3 to 4 minutes, stirring constantly.

 Place steak and onions in a 6-quart slow cooker; stir in remaining ingredients.
 Cover and cook on LOW 8 hours.

 SautÃ© onions and turkey together until turkey is cooked through.
 Drain well.
 Add seasonings, mixing well.
 Add remaining ingredients; mix well and bring to a boil.
 Reduce heat and simmer for one hour.
 Serving size is about 1 cup.